immutable/ts-immutable-sdk/examples/README.md

 and it will build the SDK first then use that build instead of what is on NPM.
 This is what our CI CD pipeline does to ensure it's compiling and testing the examples against the latest changes rather than what's already on NPM.

-Take a look at the README.md file of the example you want to run e.g. the [Passport Connect Readme](/examples/passport/wallets-connect-with-nextjs/README.md)
+Take a look at the README.md file of the example you want to run e.g. the [Checkout SDK Connect Readme](examples/checkout/sdk-connect-with-nextjs/README.md)

 This should include the steps required to run the example.
 Generally you will need to;